Infinite families of optimal systems of biangular lines related to representations of $\textrm{SL}(2,\mathbb{F}_q)$: Introduction

 Several lower bounds for minimal coherence are known.
 Packings with equality in those bounds are guaranteed to be optimal.
-One of these bounds is the Welch bound \cite{Welch} which coincides with the first Levenshtein bound for line packings \cite{L}.
+One of these bounds is the Welch bound \cite{Welch} stating that

+for any $n$-dimensional set of lines $\mathcal{L}$.
+The Welch bound coincides with the first Levenshtein bound for line packings \cite{L}.
 Line packings with equality in this bound are exactly equiangular tight frames (ETF).
 These are probably the most studied line systems \cite{FF,FFF,GroupPackings,Su}.
-Maximal cardinality of real or complex equiangular line packings cannot exceed $n+1\choose2$ and $n^2$ lines, respectively \cite{D}.
-Zauner's conjecture \cite{Z} predicts existence of complex ETFs of maximal cardinality in every dimension.
+The maximal cardinality of real or complex $n$-dimensional equiangular line packings cannot exceed $n+1\choose2$ and $n^2$ lines, respectively \cite{D}.
+Zauner's conjecture \cite{Z} predicts existence of complex ETFs of maximal cardinality $n^2$ in every dimension.
 According to \cite{Conj,Conj1} existence of these packings seem to be related to abelian extentions of real quadratic fields.

-Packings with cardinality larger than $n+1\choose 2$ in the real case and $n^2$ in the complex case cannot be equiangular and cannot achieve equality in the Welch bound.
-When searching for larger line packings with good properties, one may turn the attention to systems of biangular lines.
-Biangular tight frames (BTFs) are investigated in \cite{Casazza1,Casazza}.
-Introduction of the additional angle makes construction of tight frames with cardinalities $O(n^2)$ much easier than in the equiangular case.
-Despite that, construction of BTFs with cardinality exceeding the upper bound for equiangular lines proves to be challenging.
-To underline this fact, the following question is posed in \cite{Casazza1}. \begin{question} Are there other "infinite families" of complex BTFs in addition to maximal sets of mutually unbiased bases (MUBs) \cite{Woo} with cardinalities exeeding $n^2$? \end{question} In contrary to the equiangular case, BTFs are not always optimal but may still possess good coherence.
+Packings in $n$-dimensional space with cardinality larger than $n+1\choose 2$ in the real case and $n^2$ in the complex case cannot be equiangular and cannot achieve equality in the Welch bound.
 To prove optimality of line packings with cardinality in the range ${n+1\choose 2}<|\mathcal{L}|\leq{n+2\choose 3}$ in the real case and $n^2<|\mathcal{L}|\leq n{n+1\choose 2}$ in the complex case, it is sufficient to achieve equality in the second Levenshtein bound \cite{L}.
-Since packings of these sizes cannot be equiangular, it is natural to expect that some systems of biangular lines could be optimal.
-Linear programing bounds for systems of biangular lines with sufficiently small angles $\alpha,\beta$ such that $\mathcal{A}_\mathcal{L}=\{\alpha,\beta\}$ are given in \cite{D}.
+If an $n$-dimensional line system $\mathcal{L}$ is real, then the Levenshteins second bound gives that